SneakyPeet/EasyEventSourcing/ReadMe.md

 ###Customer Details

 We want to add the Shipping address to the customer if it does not exist.
 Thinking traditionally one would want to put this on the customer Aggregate.
-However keeping a list of shipping addresses is mainly there to provide convenience to the customer (it's bad ux to have them fill out the same address constantly)  and we are not really working with addresses seperatly as logic.
+However keeping a list of shipping addresses is mainly there to provide convenience to the customer (it is bad ux to have them fill out the same address constantly)  and we are not really working with addresses seperatly as logic.
 Therefore we just build a read model containing all the customer addresses.
 This is a fundamental difference from traditional thinking.
 The aggregate state should only care about the business logic and properties not relating to the business logic should not be contained in the aggregate.
 An aggregate will have not public methods, only public functions that execute logic.
 However the data is not lost as we keep all history inside our events.
 Thus we can build up read models separatly from write models.
 Boom CQRS.

 ##Read Models
 In this example the read models will simply be in-memory objects that keep state.
 The concepts however can be easily scaled to more appropriate datastore implementations.